KosinskiLab/mosaic/docs/tutorial/reference/troubleshooting.rst

 1. Save your work frequently
 2. Try the operation on a smaller subset of data
-3. For operations such as curvature computation, ensure meshes are valid.
+3. For operations such as curvature computation, ensure meshes are valid
+4. Check system memory availability
+5. Restart Mosaic if it becomes unresponsive

 Export Failures
 ---------------